inform-us/requirements_specifications/informus/rules/Delirium.md

 2) Y-axis left is CAM-ICU score divided into 'Positive' at top and 'Negative' at bottom
 3) CAM-ICU score: 'POSITIVE' = delirium is present, 'NEGATIVE: delirium is not present
 4) Label all CAM-ICU scores as circles
-5) Plot all positive CAM-ICU scores on top half of chart as red filled circle
+5) Plot all positive CAM-ICU scores with a RASS on top half of chart as red filled circle
-6) Plot all negative CAM-ICU scores on bottom half of chart as green filled circle
+6) Plot all negative CAM-ICU scores with a RASS on bottom half of chart as green filled circle
+7) Plot all positive CAM-ICU scores without a RASS on top half of chart as red hashed filled circle
+8) Plot all negative CAM-ICU scores without a RASS on bottom half of chart as green hashed filled circle
-7) 'Missing' CAM-ICU scores shown as grey vertical bar with no data points
+8) 'Missing' CAM-ICU scores shown as grey vertical bar with no data points
-8) CAM-ICU not required shown as grey tick on central dividing line
+9) CAM-ICU not required shown as grey tick on central dividing line

   ![image](https://github.com/inform-us/requirements_specifications/assets/167782531/69d62352-10e9-4a19-90eb-f37ec423304e)